💪Raising Boys to Be Men of God

 PURITY: Teach covenant with eyes (Job 31:1)

-Boys face porn tsunami—address it HEAD-ON.
+Boys face a porn tsunami, so address it HEAD-ON.
 Don't wait for them to ask.
-(1) Normalize sexual desires ("God made you this way—it's GOOD in marriage"), (2) Warn of porn's destruction (distorts women, warps sexuality, enslaves), (3) Set up accountability: Filters, confess struggles weekly (James 5:16), (4) Covenant: "I make covenant with eyes not to lust" (Job 31:1), (5) Redirect: When tempted, pray, flee, tell someone (1 Corinthians 10:13).
+(1) Normalize sexual desires ("God made you this way.
+It's GOOD in marriage"), (2) Warn of porn's destruction (distorts women, warps sexuality, enslaves), (3) Set up accountability: Filters, confess struggles weekly (James 5:16), (4) Covenant: "I make covenant with eyes not to lust" (Job 31:1), (5) Redirect: When tempted, pray, flee, tell someone (1 Corinthians 10:13).

 LEADERSHIP: Give responsibility, then increase it